amzy31/pck3r/README.md

 ![Screenshot](screenshot/pck3r.png)

 Pck3r is a user-friendly command-line tool designed for Linux novices.
-Written in Python, it simplifies package management and system operations on Ubuntu and all Debian-based distributions using the apt package manager.
+Written in JavaScript, it simplifies package management and system operations on Ubuntu and all Debian-based distributions using the apt package manager.

-Pck3r is created by Amzyei (Amin Azimi) and is licensed under GPL3.
+Pck3r is created by Amzy31 (Amin Azimi) and is licensed under GPL3.
 Contributions are welcome—feel free to send pull requests on GitHub: https://github.com/amzy31/pck3r.
 New features will be added to Pck3r soon!

 ## Logo